 Therefore, we leave the fuzzy verdict whether the Bildtkers are ‘integrated’ or ‘not integrated’ with you.
 And to be clear, of course, this is not a generalization concerning the current integration and migration debates.

 Note 1 – The father of Saskia and Rembrandt;s father-in-law, Rombertus van Uylenburgh, who was mayor of the city of Leeuwarden, was present at scene of the crime when William of Orange was murdered in the city of Leiden, in the year 1584.
 William of Orange is considered the founding father of the Dutch Republic.
 Read our post The Abbey of Egmond and the rise of the Gerulfings to learn more.

 Note 2 – If you want to learn more about the history of ‘t Bildt, now incorporated with other municipalities into the new municipality Waadhoeke, please visit the cultural historic house annex church Aerden Plaats in the beautiful village of Oude Bildtzijl, meaning ‘old Blidt sluice’.

-Note 3: The Frisia Coast Trail passes through ‘t Bildt.
-When you enter the tidal marshlands outside the dikes at the Wadden Sea side, you will have a chance to get an impression of how Bil looked like before it was reclaimed in the sixteenth century.
+Note 3 – The Frisia Coast Trail passes through region ‘t Bildt.
+When you enter the tidal marshlands before the dikes at the Wadden Sea side, you will have a chance to get an impression of how Bil looked like before it was reclaimed in the sixteenth century.
 Even have a feel how it walked like!